 We assess annually, or whenever there is a change in circumstances, whether goodwill or other intangible assets may be impaired.
 Determining whether goodwill and other intangible assets are impaired requires an estimation of the value in use of the cash generating unit (drug discovery and development) to which goodwill and other intangible assets have been allocated.
 The value in use calculation is judgmental in nature and requires us to make a number of estimates including the future cash flows expected to arise from the cash generating unit based on observable market comparables for products and product candidates within the cash generating unit and over a period covering drug discovery, development, approval and marketing as well as a suitable discount rate in order to calculate present value.
 The cash flow projections are further weighted based on the observable market comparable probability of realizing projected milestone and royalty payments.
 When the carrying value of the cash generating unit exceeds its recoverable amount, the cash generating unit is considered impaired and is written down to its recoverable amount, with the impairment loss recognized in the consolidated statement of profit or loss and other comprehensive income.
-A detailed valuation was performed as of June 30, 2021, and 2020 and each computed fair value of our cash generating unit was in excess of the carrying amount.
-As a result of this evaluation, we determined that no impairment of goodwill or other intangible assets existed at June 30, 2021 and 2020.
+A detailed valuation was performed as of June 30, 2022, and 2021 and each computed fair value of our cash generating unit was in excess of the carrying amount.
+As a result of this evaluation, we determined that no impairment of goodwill or other intangible assets existed at June 30, 2022 and 2021.

-Fair Value Recognized on Business Combinations-Contingent Consideration

-Part of the consideration for a past acquisition of Eclipse Therapeutics Inc. ("Eclipse") which included the acquisition of BNC101, a legacy oncology asset, included potential cash earn-outs based on achieving late-stage development success or partnering outcomes if the company is acquired.
-This liability is recorded at fair value and includes a number of significant estimates including adjusted revenue projections, probability of such projections and a suitable discount rate to calculate present value.
-Due to changes in the projected inputs, being the timing and quantum of expected cash outflow (based on the recent licensing agreement with Carina Biotech that was entered into during November 2020) at June 30, 2021, the liability has decreased by A\$3.2 million to A\$1.8 million, with the decrease being recognized in Other Gains and Losses in the Consolidated Statement of

-Profit or Loss and Other Comprehensive income for the fiscal year ended June 30, 2021.
-International Financial Reporting Standards required that in a "business combination" (e.g., the our acquisition of Eclipse) any contingent consideration liability at acquisition date needs to be recorded at the fair value and subsequent changes in the fair value are recognized in profit or loss, but any contingent assets at acquisition date are not allowed to be recorded.
-We have a contingent asset (the expected payments to be received from Carina Biotech) at June 30, 2021 which is greater than the contingent consideration liability.
+Fair Value Recognized on Business Combinations-Contingent Consideration and includes a number of significant estimates including adjusted revenue projections, probability of such projections and a suitable discount rate to calculate present value.
+Due to changes in the projected inputs, being the timing and quantum of expected cash outflow, the liability has increased by A\$0.9 million to A\$2.7 million, with the increase being recognized in Other Gains and Losses in the Consolidated Statement of Profit or Loss and Other Comprehensive income for the fiscal year ended June 30, 2022.
+International Financial Reporting Standards required that in a "business combination" (our acquisition of Eclipse) any contingent consideration liability at acquisition date needs to be recorded at the fair value and subsequent changes in the fair value are recognized in profit or loss, but any contingent assets at acquisition date are not allowed to be recorded.
+We have a contingent asset (the expected payments to be received from Carina Biotech) at June 30, 2022 which is greater than the contingent consideration liability.